AdobeXD/plugin-samples/xdpegs/1-performance.md

+> **danger**
+> The XD Plugin Experience Guidelines are being drafted now, and are likely to change before release.
+Even so, you should be able to use these guidelines to craft compelling user experiences for your users.

 # 1.0 Performance

 One of Adobe XD's core tenants is performance.
 As such, your plugin should be as performant as possible, and should avoid introducing bottlenecks or impediments to your user's workflow.